 A tiny request

-If you like the post, please share because it may help find somebody a job to work from home.
+If you like the post, please share it because it may help someone find a job that allows them to work from home.